rintala/sssb-notifier/README.md

 # SSSB-notifier

-Small Python script to scrape the Stockholm student housing queue SSSB, assisting with checking when new apartments have arrived and then smoothly notifiying you via email.
+Small Python script to scrape the Stockholm student housing queue SSSB, assisting with checking when new apartments have arrived and then smoothly notifiying via email.